katzwebservices/Contact-Form-Newsletter/readme.txt

 ### The Fast Secure Contact Form plugin now has newsletter support

-The Fast Secure Contact form has almost <em>4 million</em> downloads, and now -- with this add-on plugin -- it has easy integration with Constant Contact, the world's leading email marketing platform!
+The Fast Secure Contact form has <em>5 million</em> downloads, and now -- with this add-on plugin -- it has easy integration with Constant Contact, the world's leading email marketing platform!

 ### Setting up newsletter integration is simple: